 What is the menopause?

-The menopause refers to the ending of a woman’s reproductive years following her last menstruation.
-This is caused by the loss of all the remaining follicles in the ovaries which contain eggs.
-When the follicles and the eggs die, the ovaries no longer secrete the hormones oestrogen and progesterone which regulate the menstrual cycle.
+The menopause refers to the ending of a woman’s reproductive years following her last menstruation (period).
+This is caused by the loss of all the remaining follicles in the ovaries, which contain eggs.
+When the follicles and the eggs die, the ovaries no longer secrete the hormones oestrogen and progesterone, which regulate the menstrual cycle.
 As a result, menstruation ceases.

 What causes the menopause?

 The menopause occurs when all the remaining follicles and eggs in the ovaries are lost.
 It is not known why this causes the ovaries to simply shut down.
 It may be a question of ageing or some programming in our genes that controls the function of the ovaries.
-Removal of the ovaries will cause immediate menopause and some types of radiotherapy or chemotherapy may also result in an early menopause.
+However, these changes cause the level of hormones (e.g. oestrogen) to reduce, causing a woman’s body to act differently.
+Removal of the ovaries will cause immediate menopause and some types of cancer treatment (e.g. radiotherapy or chemotherapy) may also result in an early menopause.

 What are the signs and symptoms of the menopause?

-The main symptom of the menopause is the stopping of menstrual periods.
+The main sign of the menopause starting is often noticed, as a change in menstrual period patterns, which can last up to 4 years but in some women, can be much longer.
 Around 80% of women suffer from some additional menopausal symptoms, though some women have few symptoms apart from the ending of menstruation.
 The most common menopausal symptoms are hot flushes (termed hot flashes in the US) and night sweats.
 These happen most commonly within the first year after the last period, although they can occur earlier.
 If severe, these can cause weakness and loss of energy, particularly night sweats which may disturb normal sleeping patterns.
 Their severity tends to decrease with time.

 Decreased production and release of oestrogen from the ovary can cause vaginal changes such as dryness and loss of muscle tone, which can make sexual intercourse uncomfortable or painful.
 This, along with sleep or mood changes, can lead to loss of interest in sex, also known as reduced libido.